steveshogren/hugo-blog/content/post/self-organizing-teams.md

 ([promiscuous pairing](http://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf)),
 and test-driven development.
 Each subsequent iteration of the team has continued to vote for these agreements.
 We believe that it is one of the easiest ways to keep a team capable in such an enormous codebase.
-Pairing and switching prevents siloing of knowledge: our rapid pair switching causes everyone to rotate randomly every 2-8 hours.
+Randomized pairing and 2-8 hour switching prevents siloing of knowledge.

 In any other company, our least experienced developers would be team leads and architects; and our most experienced developers would be CTO's.
 They've gotten this experience by living it.
+In case you think we've hired a team of seasoned graybeards, our average years of experience is six.

 Each member of our team is responsible for "being the lead" in certain ways.
-Their own interests guide each developer to develop expertise in several subjects.
+The individual's own interests guide them to develop expertise in subjects.
 By being an expert, others listen to them, so they often have an attentive audience when speaking on their specialties.
+This positive feedback loop encourages additional research.

 ## How to Start

 > **Tip:** The most important way to build such a team is to allow them to fail

-To start, the team must be allowed to face the consequences of their actions.
-If a code refactoring project goes badly, the team should have the individual clean up their mess.
-When someone is wasting time on a project that doesn't align with the goals of the business, the team should speak with them.
-When a developer successfully campaigns for a change that increases productivity, they should be celebrated.
+The team must be allowed to face the consequences of their actions in a safe space.
+If a refactoring project goes badly, the team should have the individual clean up their mess.
+When someone is spending time on a project that doesn't align with the goals of the business, the team should speak with them.
+When a developer successfully campaigns for a change that increases productivity, it should be celebrated.
+In all cases, we strive to have our office be a safe place to fail.

 Every time someone in authority demands the team do something different, it reduces the intrinsic motivation of the team.
 Each demand teaches the team